Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get your baby to sleep!

 There’s something about naps that can make or break a mom’s day, don’t you think?

-We feel like we accomplished the biggest feat when we can get our babies to take long naps, but feel equally defeated when they won’t nap for more than 30 minutes.
+We feel like we accomplished the biggest feat when we can get our babies to take long naps.
+Except we’re equally defeated when they won’t nap for more than 30 minutes.

 Perhaps you can relate.
-Maybe you used to be able to get your baby to nap with no issue, but now she screams and cries every time you try to put her to sleep.
-You have no idea how to get her to nap in the crib because she cries angrily the entire time.
+You used to be able to get your baby to nap with no issue, but now she screams and cries every time you try to put her to sleep.
+You have no idea how to get her to nap in the crib because she cries the entire time.

 Maybe she’ll sleep after you carry and rock her in your arms, but wakes up the minute you lay her down.
 But you can only hold her for so long before your arms give out.
 No amount of picking her up or shushing seems to calm her down.